-Once you settle in to your academic program, take some time to acquaint yourself with the many free or discounted activities, cultural events, and places of quiet repose on campus and close by.
+As you settle in to your academic program, take some time to acquaint yourself with the many free or discounted activities, cultural events, and places of quiet repose on campus and close by.
 This list is just the beginning.
 Find all of this and much more on the Campus Calendar!

 LUNCH TIME ACTIVITIES

-Hertz Hall noon concerts, is a series of free weekly concerts each semester presented by the Department of Music in Hertz Hall.
+Hertz Hall noon concerts, is a series of free weekly concerts presented each semester by the Department of Music in Hertz Hall.
 Traditionally on Wednesdays, now expanding into Fridays, the concerts begin at 12:15 and end by 1 pm.

-Lunch poems is a noontime poetry reading series under the direction of Professor Robert Hass.
+Lunch poems is a monthly noontime poetry reading series under the direction of Professor Robert Hass.
 First Thursday of the month, 12:01-12:50 pm, in the beautiful Morrison Room of the Doe Library.

 The Morrison Library opened in 1928 as a traditional library reading room providing an ambient atmosphere for students to take a break from the rigors of academic life.
 The library offers comfortable seating for leisurely reading, naps, and maintains a circulating collection of newly published popular fiction and non-fiction.
-They also have a limited collection of circulating audiobooks, travel books, and newly published poetry books, as well as subscriptions to several popular magazines, a few daily newspapers, and a graphic arts loan program.
+It has a limited collection of circulating audiobooks, travel books, and newly published poetry books, as well as subscriptions to several popular magazines, a few daily newspapers, and a graphic arts loan program.
 This treasure is not to be missed!

 The Magnes Collection of Jewish Art and Life was established in 2010 after the transfer of the Judah L. Magnes Museum to UC Berkeley.
-Its remarkably diverse archive, library and museum holdings include art, objects, texts, music and historical documents about the Jews in the Global Diaspora and the American West.
-The museum is located at 2121 Allston Way in downtown Berkeley.
+Its remarkably diverse archive, library and museum holdings include art, objects, texts, music and historical documents about Jews in the Global Diaspora and the American West.
+The museum is located at 2121 Allston Way, in downtown Berkeley.